gracedemeurisse/gracedemeurisse/README.md

-### Welcome to my website!
+## Welcome to my website!

 #### My name is Grace, and I am a PhD Candidate in the Department of Linguistics at the University of Florida.
 Broadly, I research psycholinguistics.
-My master's research investigated bilingualism and its impacts on cognition.
-More specifically, I investigated the role of top-down (e,g., attentional control) or bottom-up (e.g., visual perception) processes in bilinguals' and monolinguals' performance on behavioral tasks.
+My two primary lines of research include bilingualism and cognitive control, and second language (L2) sentence processing.

-#### My dissertation research aims to investigate second language learners (L2) processing of a particular syntactic construction called negative polairty.
-I ask whether degree of pragmatic competency and of negation (so-to-speak) modulates indices of behavioral and neural performance in response to negative polarity.
+#### My dissertation research aims to investigate L2 processing of a particular syntactic construction called negative polarity.
+Have you ever heard sentences like "nobody has ever wished me happy birthday" or "only few people have ever read my thesis"?
+These are both examples of negative polarity; the item "ever" is called the negative polarity item, and it is "licensed" in negative contexts, as in the presence of the word "no" or "only".

+#### My research investigates whether pragmatic competency, and/or degree of negation (i.e., "no" is stronger than "only") modulates certain behavioral and neural indices of processing, such as response time (RT) and Event Related Potentials (ERPs), respectively.

+#### Outside of my academic interests and research, my personal interests and hobbies include photography, hiking, walking, and re-watching the same Netflix shows ten times over (Gilmore Girls).

 <!--
 **gracedemeurisse/gracedemeurisse** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.